 A grievance form must be filed no later than fifteen (15) business days from the date the employee first knew or, with reasonable diligence, should have known of the decision or action giving rise to the grievance or complaint.
+For the Summative grievance timeline, "Day 0" is defined as the date/time the Summative Review Task is submitted in Cornerstone.
 Please contact Employee Relations for additional information or clarification.